Skip to main content

 Use caseTypical retentionWhy Object Lock

-Healthcare records (HIPAA)6-10 yearsAudit trail integrity and tamper-proof record retention.
+Healthcare records (HIPAA)6–10 yearsTamper-proof audit trail and record integrity